Sudharmono: Post-vice presidency and death (1993–2006)

 Following the end of his term as vice president, Sudharmono returned to private life.
 In 1997, Sudharmono released his autobiography, Pengalaman Dalam Masa Pengabdian ("Experiences During Time of Service").
 Concurrently, a book was also released called Kesan dan Kenangan dari Teman: 70 Tahun H. Sudharmono SH ("Impressions and Memories from Colleagues: 70 Years of Sudharmono"), which talked about Sudharmono from the point of view of those who he had worked with.
 Due to the close release of his books and the 1998 MPR General session, there were rumors of him planning a political comeback.
 In May 1998, on the eve of Suharto's fall, Sudharmono, together with former vice presidents Umar Wirahadikusumah, and Try Sutrisno, visited Suharto at his residence to discuss possible options.
 During the years after the fall of Suharto, he was trusted to coordinate the seven foundations established by the Cendana family, namely Dharmais, Supersemar, Dakap, Damandiri, Amal Bhakti Muslim Pancasila, Gotong Royong, and Trikora.

-Sudharmono died on 25 January 2006, at around 19.40 Western Indonesia Time, after undergoing treatment for two weeks at the Intensive Care Unit of the Metropolitan Medical Center (MMC) Hospital, in Jakarta, since 10 January 2006.
+Sudharmono died on 25 January 2006 at around 19:40 Western Indonesia Time, after having been undergoing treatment for two weeks at the Intensive Care Unit of the Metropolitan Medical Center (MMC) Hospital in Jakarta since 10 January 2006.
 He died due to a lung infection and complications from respiratory failure.
-He was buried before the Zuhur prayer at around 10:00, the next day, at the Kalibata Heroes' Cemetery, Jakarta.
+He was buried before the Zuhur prayer at around 10:00 the next day at the Kalibata Heroes' Cemetery, Jakarta.
 Then-president Susilo Bambang Yudhoyono acted as inspector of funeral ceremonies.